 The U.S. renewed its commitment to nuclear nonproliferation in 2010 when President Obama signed the New Strategic Arms Reduction Treaty (New START) with Russia.
 Under the terms of the new agreement, both nations agreed to cap deployed strategic nuclear warheads and bombs at 1,550, an approximate 74-percent reduction from the limit allowed by START I. The progress of these agreements’ quantitative outcomes were essential steps in stabilizing U.S.-Soviet political relations.
 The inspections regime to verify compliance with the New START provides intelligence that would otherwise be unattainable.

 Together with the international community, the U.S. also created and supports a network of organizations for nuclear, chemical, and biological nonproliferation and arms control programs, including the International Atomic Energy Agency, the Organization for the Prohibition of Chemical Weapons, the Biological Weapons Convention International Support Unit, and the Comprehensive Nuclear Test Ban Treaty Organization.

 As outlined above, pursuing nonproliferation of WMD has been a cornerstone of U.S. foreign policy for nearly a century.
 American leadership on these challenges has been consistent across parties and administrations, fostering otherwise unlikely security for the global community.
 Under the Trump Administration however, the nation’s commitment to these issues has been called into question, with international peace and stability now caught in the balance.

 The Trump administration has continued to undermine years of international progress toward a more stable nuclear peace.
-This is best seen in President Trump’s suspension of the INF Treaty in February 2019 and in his administration’s ongoing failure to conduct extension negotiations for New START ahead of its 2021 expiration.
+This is best seen in President Trump’s formal withdrawal from the INF Treaty in August 2019 and in his administration’s ongoing failure to conduct extension negotiations for New START ahead of its 2021 expiration.
 As highlighted by the Arms Control Association, the threat posed by these abdications of leadership is significant: “Without the INF Treaty or New START, there would be no legally binding, verifiable limits on U.S. or Russian nuclear arsenals for the first time since 1972.”
 If nuclear tension is allowed to build, free from bilateral restrictions, the two powers risk the willing slide toward a renewed arms race.